Semantimancer/StatholScript/doc/Documentation.md

 let fold = (\f acc l -> if null? l then acc else fold f (f acc (head l)) (tail l)) in ...
 ```

+### Function Application

+Application is as simple as `foo bar`, where foo is a Closure value and bar is a value of the proper type.

 ## <a name="let"></a>Let Statements

 Let statements follow the form `let foo = bar in baz`, where `foo` is some identifier and `bar` and `baz` are expressions.
 The identifier given in the let statement does not have to be used within either expression (you can have "useless" lets).